peterddrummond/xspde_matlab/doc/source/api.rst

 - Where multiple inputs of strings, functions or vectors are needed they should be enclosed in curly brackets, ``{...}``, to create a cell array.
 - Vector or cell array inputs with only one member don’t require brackets.
 - Incomplete or partial vector or cell array inputs are filled in with the last applicable default value.
-- New function definitions can be just handles pointing elsewhere.
+- New function definitions can be just handles pointing elsewhere, or else defined inline.

 Parameters